medinajulioc/va-claims-app/log.md

 ### Result

 The file manager page now displays correctly with proper spacing and sidebar behavior, matching the design reference from shadcnuikit.com/dashboard/default.

+## June 9, 2024 - Enhanced Theme Customizer with Advanced Features

+### Implementation

+Significantly improved the theme customizer with new features inspired by the shadcn-ui-kit-dashboard repository while maintaining our existing theme defaults:

+1. **New Theme Customization Features**:

+   - Added color picker for fine-tuning individual theme colors
+   - Created theme exporter to generate and download CSS variables
+   - Implemented theme manager for saving, loading, and sharing custom themes
+   - Added drawer version as an alternative to the dropdown panel

+2. **User Experience Improvements**:

+   - Organized controls into tabbed sections (Presets, Colors, Advanced)
+   - Added toggle to switch between panel and drawer modes
+   - Improved visual design with better spacing and layout
+   - Enhanced animation effects for theme customizer button

+3. **Technical Improvements**:
+   - Created useLocalStorage hook for persistent preferences
+   - Implemented color conversion utilities (HEX to HSL)
+   - Added theme data import/export functionality
+   - Created shareable theme URLs

+These enhancements provide users with much more granular control over the application's appearance while maintaining a user-friendly interface.
+The toggle between panel and drawer modes accommodates different user preferences and screen sizes.